evseevdev/ngx-textarea-autosize/README.md

 # ngx-textarea-autosize
-The plugin for Angular 4 that automatically control height textarea to fit content.
+Angular 2+ plugin to automatic height control of textarea to fit the content.

 ## Installation: